rickyamparo/career-development-curriculum/module_four/post_grad_plan.md

 * Planning and submitting meetup and/or conference talks
 * Participating in hackathons or open source projects

+**I mainly want to participate in contributing to the open source project of Pokemon Showdown.
+It has been very fun to be able to contribute to something that I used regularly.**

 **Action Step:** Identify one of the areas above or an additional area that you'd like to develop further during your first 30 days post-grad and be prepared to discuss this with your instructors at your portfolio review.

+**I want to take a stab at creating more technical blogs.
+I believe it will be an excellent exercise for explaining technical concepts in greater detail and higher accuracy**

 ### Check-ins: Who are you talking to and when?
 Accountability is key during a job search and being able to check in with a person whom you trust (or, ideally, more than one person) on your progress will increase your ability to reach your goals in the timeline you've created.

 **Action Step:** Identify 1-2 people you'll check in with during your first 30 days post-grad.
 Consider how you might continue to utilize your PD Peer Groups.
 Describe why you will check in with this person, how you will check in with them, what you aim to talk about, and what you hope to get out of these check-ins to benefit your job search.

+Mimi Le will be my accountablity partner as we move into postgrad.
+Our checkins will consist of morning checkins to confirm that we're both beginning the day's work.
+We will start to go through our our respective schedules and we will check with each other on message tone and content for applications and outreaches.
+I want to check in with this person because she is someone that I would not want to let down, therefore I know that I will give my all to meet and match my percieved image of her, which is great because she is amazing.

 ### Identifying & Overcoming Barriers
 While you've made concrete plans for how to achieve your goal, it's also important to take stock of what could hold you back in the job search.

 **Action Step:** Identify 1-2 "barriers" you might put on yourself in this job search as well as the steps you will take to overcome them.
 Be prepared to describe these in your M4 portfolio review.

+Primary barrier during this job hunt phase is that I will no longer have funds to support myself.
+My current plan is to find a part time job that I can work nights and weekends.
+This will allow me to have time to devote to the job hunt during weekdays.
+I'm afraid of this because I will be spreading myself thin with little time for rest.

 ## #2: Supporting Others in Your Cohort in Their Job Search
 *Fill out this part only if you have already secured a job prior to graduation.*